a-h/templ/README.md

 ## Current state

 This is beta software, and the template language may still have breaking changes.
-There's no guarantees of stability or correctness at the moment.
+There's no guarantees of stability or correctness at the moment, but it has at least one production user.

 If you're keen to see Go be practical for Web projects, see "Help needed" for where the project needs your help.